wildit/dpl-provision/README.md

 The inspiration for this project came from:
 - [BitCurator](https://github.com/BitCurator)
 - [Virtual Research Environment](https://openpreservation.org/news/virtual-research-environment-1-0-released/), created by the [Dutch Digital Heritage Network.](https://www.netwerkdigitaalerfgoed.nl/en/)
-I could also have used one of these two projects.
-But I'm not entirely sure how actively they are still being developed.
+Perhaps I could also have used one of these projects for teaching.
+But I'm not entirely sure how actively they are still being maintained.